 The International Olive Oil Council has classified virgin olive oil by its acidity in the general categories set out below.
-To be classified as virgin olive oil, it must also be extracted from sound olive fruit by mechanical processes of milling, pressing and centrifuging and must meet some basic tests to ascertain that there has been no alteration in the nature of the oil.
+To be classified as virgin olive oil, it must be extracted from sound olive fruit by the mechanical processes of milling, pressing and centrifuging and must meet some basic tests to ascertain that there has been no alteration in the nature of the oil.

-As they are of the virgin class, Extra Virgin oils must simply be the mechanically extracted juice of the olive.
-Extra Virgin oils should display true olive character with respect to aroma and taste and be free of any non-olive flavours.
+As they are of the virgin class, Extra Virgin olive oils must simply be the mechanically extracted juice of the olive.
+Extra Virgin olive oils should display true olive character with respect to aroma and taste and be free of any non-olive flavours.
 Chemically they have a free fatty acidity of less than 0.8%, which indicates that they have been made from sound olives, processed expeditiously, and made using minimum heat.
 As such they are premium grade oils.

-Extra Virgin oils are the healthiest choice as the non-chemical extraction process employed in their production, retains the natural antioxidants called polyphenols and vitamin E. These substances have been implicated in reducing coronary disease.
-All olive oils contain high levels of monounsaturated fats, which as well as being ‘healthy’ fats, are also resistant to oxidation, so they last longer in storage, and can be reheated more often than many other cooking oils.
+Extra Virgin oils are the healthiest choice as the non-chemical extraction process employed in their production, retains the natural antioxidants called polyphenols and vitamin E.

 These are the same thing.
 The word pure is simply a marketing term.
 Pure olive oil is a blend of refined oil and some virgin olive oil, the latter being used to add some character to the almost flavourless refined oil.